Before we get into the meat of this chapter, I want to make one thing perfectly clear: When it comes to SEO, every page is a landing page.

 But now what?

-Those category and tag page can be great landing pages in their own right.
+Those category and tag pages can be great landing pages in their own right.

 8. Blog Posts